hamzamanan/hamzamanan/README.md

 You have finally discovered my Github profile.
 ### About Me
 <br>
-:sunglasses: I am Hamza , A Software engineer from Pakistan
+:sunglasses: I am Hamza , A web developer from Pakistan
 <br>
-🌱 I’m currently learning python and React.js
+I like to code things from scratch, and enjoy bringing ideas to life in the browser.
+Since beginning my journey as a freelance designer nearly 3 years ago, I've done remote work for agencies and collaborated with talented people to create digital products for both business and consumer use.
+I'm quietly confident, naturally curious, and perpetually working on improving my skills. my Recent Work www.fitflexapp.com, its still under construction :P
 <br>
-⚡ Fun fact: Я могу говорить по русски
+Fun fact: Я могу говорить по русски
 <br>
 Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better.